mattyoung101/slingshot/docs/impl_details.md

 - Concrete Syntax Tree (CST) initial parsing
 - Abstract Syntax Tree (AST) parsing and analysis for diagnostics
 - Higher level analysis (currently broken, probably?) using Slang's `AnalysisManager`
-- Language lifting to the internal lang module for completion
+- Language lifting to the internal "lang" module for completion
 - Dependency graph computation

-The compiler uses a thread pool and operates asynchronously in the background.
-Compilation jobs can be submitted to the pool.
+The compiler runs as a separate asynchronous thread and uses a blocking work queue to manage jobs.
+Compilation jobs can be submitted to the work queue and will be processed in order.

+When pulling jobs from the work queue, the compilation manager thread will compare the nanosecond timestamp of the work item and compare it against the last updated time of the item in the index.
+If the item in the index is newer, the work item will be discarded to prevent processing of outdated data.

 Once the compilation job has finished, the job will call `IndexManager` methods to associate index entries with their updated parse trees and other results.

 ## Remote debug module
 It can be hard to extract information from the server while it's running, for the purposes of debugging - for